benbrockn/pihole_adlist/README.md

 - Login to your Pihole's Admin webUI
 - Click on "Lists"
 - Paste the "RAW" URL into the "URL" field, add "BenBRockN - Combined Blocklist" as the comment, and select "Add Blocklist"
+- Scroll down to the new entry for "BenBRockN - Combined Blocklist", and ensure it's enabled for All Groups (under "Group Assignment")
 - Click on "Tools" -> "Update Gravity" -> "Update"

 ## Contributing